10 Rules of Thumb for Trust Income Taxation

 The trust document provides instructions to the trustee for managing, investing, and distributing trust assets.
 It is the primary authority and can supplement or override powers given to the trustee by state law.
 If the trust document doesn’t address an issue, the trustee can refer to state law.

 Managing trust investments follows the same general principles as managing investments for individuals.
-Factors that must be considered are account risk tolerance, time horizon, long-term goals, and need for current income.
+Factors that must be considered are account risk tolerance, time horizon, long-term goals, and the need for current income.
 Before you and your financial advisor begin a portfolio analysis, read the trust agreement.
 Here are some important points to consider

 - Deciphering trust language can be a challenge; when in doubt as to the grantor’s intentions, contact the attorney who wrote the document as to the grantor’s intentions.